adilcodes/adilcodes/README.md

 ###

 <p align="left">Glad to see you on my profile, let me quickly introduce myself.
 My full name is Adil Sheikh and I'm a self-taught web developer from Pakistan.
-Javascript is my favorite language that's why I'm keenly in MERN stack development.
+Javascript is my favorite language that's why I'm keenly interested in MERN stack development.
 I'm also a coding content creator and love to teach people how to code.
 I wrote a book on React Js that has helped hundreds of people.</p>

 ###